 The Australian Government's role

 The Australian Government has been a Covenant signatory since 1999 and fully supports the Covenant principles of shared responsibility and lifecycle management of packaging and paper.

-The Government recognises that a cooperative approach between industry and all spheres of government is essential to achieving national consistency in the lifecycle management of packaging and paper and the implementation of sustainable kerbside collection systems.
+The Government recognises that a cooperative approach is essential to achieving national consistency in the life cycle management of packaging and paper and the implementation of sustainable kerbside collection systems.

 As a signatory, the Australian Government has developed a set of actions it intends to take to implement its Covenant responsibilities.
 These actions are outlined in the Australian Government's Australian Packaging Covenant Action Plan 2010-2015 together with the key performance indicators.
 This action plan builds on activities undertaken under the previous National Packaging Covenant and aims to make government operations more sustainable and drive a culture of sustainability in Australia.
 The Australian Government reports annually to the Covenant on progress against its action plan.